GuptaRitik/GuptaRitik/README.md

 ### Hi there 👋
 I’m a data professional with a business degree and a passion for finding insights from data.

-I have experience in machine learning, data analysis, modeling, and visualization using Python, SQL, and other tools.
-I also have skills in data management and reporting using Metabase, Salesforce, and other platforms.
+👩‍💻 I have experience in:
+- Machine learning, data analysis, modeling, and visualization using Python, SQL, and other tools
+- Data management and reporting using Metabase, Salesforce, and other platforms
+- CRM, lead generation data, and analytics for a US startup

-I’m always eager to learn new things and explore new challenges in the data world.
+📚 I’m always eager to learn new things and explore new challenges in the data world.
 I’m currently learning to leverage the use of analytical tools and statistical analysis to solve business problems from lower to higher levels.

-I’m looking for opportunities to apply my skills and knowledge in data science and analytics projects that can make a positive impact on society.
+🚀 I’m looking for opportunities to apply my skills and knowledge in data science and analytics projects that can make a positive impact on society.

-If you want to know more about me or my work, feel free to check out my resume, LinkedIn profile, or GitHub repo.
+📫 If you want to know more about me or my work, feel free to check out my resume, LinkedIn profile, or GitHub repo.
 You can also contact me via email or LinkedIn.

-Thanks for stopping by 😊
+😊 Thanks for stopping by!
 <!--
 **GuptaRitik/GuptaRitik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.